waldolin/ai-masterdream-copilot/README.md

 <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)
 ```

-Install the apk and the requirement before reboot
+ reboot

 ```bash
 sudo reboot

 ```
+Install the apk and the requirements of Software packages before using AI Masterdream Copilot

 Last but not least,I must have Special thanks for AMD.